TLenten/NewPartsLegacyAttributes/README.txt

 This procedure intends to create new part numbers using as many part attributes from existing parts as possible.
 Changing part number is not practical or supported and most likely to result in a non functional system.
+Original scope was numeric only non-serial tracked parts.
+This expanded to a few product groups of alphanumeric parts and some serial tracked children parts in Bill of Materials.
 I used SSMS to extract the data and DMT to load it back into Epicor.